 Visuals are everything on Instagram.
 You need images and videos that can stand out and instantly attract your audience's attention.
 Anything poorly designed, overly commercialized, or over used isn't gonna cut it.

-But we strongly recommend using motion for your Instagram ads as movement helps prime audiences emotionally.
-Your audience is more likely to engage with a creative that moves rather than static imagery.
+That’s why we strongly recommend using motion for your Instagram ads, as movement helps prime audiences emotionally.
+Your audience is also more likely to engage with a creative that moves rather than static imagery.

 You can also experiment with carousel ads, which is essentially motion that happens on the user's side when they scroll through the carousel.
 Be sure to use a series of high-quality and relevant images to keep them swiping.

-People buy solutions based on their problems, so if the problem gets them annoyed or agitated, your product should give them a sense of peace.
+Remember: People buy solutions based on their problems, so if the problem gets them annoyed or agitated, your product should give them a sense of peace.
+Don’t leave them hanging.
 Here is the formula that you can use:

 Problem + Solution = Transformation